KURUKURURU/Project4Neo/README.md

 <div class="box">
     <p>
     i just worked hard to polish everything but maybe a little too much on the sfx design. this was basically a research project on how effective Godot is as an engine for more complex projects and tbh im giving it a solid 8/10.
-    I couldn't organize within it well being the main reason.
+    I couldn't organize within it well being the main reason for the 2 point removal.
     </p>
 </div>